panankk/Tooth-wise-Factorized-Policy-Learning-for-3D-Orthodontic-Trajectory-Generation/README.md

 # Tooth-wise Factorized Policy Learning for 3D Orthodontic Trajectory Generation

-This repository contains the implementation of **HMG-Net**, a motion-gated autoregressive framework for 3D orthodontic trajectory generation.
-HMG-Net predicts staged 6-DoF tooth movement trajectories from an initial malocclusion setup to a target occlusion setup.
+This repository contains the implementation of **TFP-Net**, a motion-gated autoregressive framework for 3D orthodontic trajectory generation.
+TFP-Net predicts staged 6-DoF tooth movement trajectories from an initial malocclusion setup to a target occlusion setup.

 The model decomposes orthodontic trajectory generation into two complementary branches: